battaile/hydejs/README.md

+# IN EARLY STAGES, NOT READY FOR PRIME TIME, DONT USE AAAAA

 # hydejs
 Static site generator that likely will be hideous compared to Jekyll.
 See the 'watchjits' repository for sample source files.